 Spring is from late March to May.
 The average temperature is around 10°C (50°F).
 The brilliantly blooming flowers and fresh, crisp air are features of spring in the Yellow Mountains.
 It is mostly rainy, misty, and cloudy.
 Prepare layers of sweaters and coats, because temperatures are lower as you climb up.
 Wearing layers that can easily be taken on and off are convenient for comfort when hiking.

 Summer time (June to September) is the tourist high season.
-Summer on the mountain is cool and tranquil in the clouds, but beware, you may still get burnt when the clouds clear.
+Summer on the mountain is cool and tranquil in the clouds.
+But you may still get burnt when the clouds clear.
 May through to August are the wettest months with a foot (300mm) or more of rain each.
-This makes summer the best time to enjoy the Sea of Clouds, one of the famous four features of the mountain (the other three are the oddly-shaped pines, grotesque rocks and hot springs).
+This makes summer the best time to enjoy the seas of cloud, one of the famous four features of the mountain (the other three are the oddly-shaped pines, grotesque rocks, and hot springs).

+Fall is from October to November.
 The climate is most comfortable and the scenery is stunningly beautiful in autumn.
-Yellow Mountain is one of the best places to enjoy autumn foliage in China, looking down on the deciduous trees of the ravines and valleys.
+Yellow Mountain is one of the best places in China to enjoy fall foliage, looking down on the deciduous trees of the ravines and valleys.
 The pines of course retain their verdant needles.